 The Link's open computers (at the service desk and in the back, near seminar 3) are maintained by OIT.
 OIT offers information about the Link lab machines here (look for "The Link Commons" to get information on software for the open computers.)
 If you'd like to request that software be added to the iMacs, you can use this form.

-The computers in Classroom 6 (Perkins 2-072), as well as the laptop carts for classes (Macbook Pros and Windows tablets), are maintained by Arts & Sciences.
+The computers in Classroom 6 (Perkins 2-072), as well as the laptop carts for classes (dual-boot Macbook Pros), are maintained by Arts & Sciences.

 A list of software installed in classroom 6 can be found here.